Wilson Way Bridge

-Wilson Way Bridge and Trail
+Wilson Way Bridge and trail

-In addition to the elevated walkway, this construction project created stairs and slides going from Wilson Way to the boat launch.
-Whereever you begin this journey, a stop at Point Ruston is a definite must.
+In addition to the elevated walkway, this construction project created fantastic slides (and stairs) connecting Wilson Way to the boat launch.
+It’s like a life-size game of Chutes and Ladders and is the best kind of workout!

-Choose a full meal at one of the many restaurants, opt for an ice cream treat or pepperoni from a vending machine.
+Wherever you begin this journey, a stop at the Point Ruston development is a must.
+Pick up takeout at one of the many restaurants, or opt for an ice cream treat or oatmeal cookie.
 Take time for play in the Point Ruston Ferry Big Toy on the Promenade Playground.

 If a walk doesn’t appeal to your crew, bring your bikes or plan to rent something fun from Wheel Fun Rentals next spring.
 They’ve got bikes, surreys and specialty bikes to keep you and the kiddos exerting those leg muscles.

 More outdoor fun for South Sound-area families:

 Editor's note: This article was originally published in 2019 and updated in 2022.